sagawatatsuya/ReactionT5v2/README.md

 ```

 ### Task: Retrosynthesis
 To predict the reactants of reactions from their products, use the following command.
-The code expects 'input_data' as a string or CSV file that contains an 'input' column.
-The format of the string or the contents of the column should be SMILES of products.
-For multiple compounds, concatenate them with ".".(ex.
-"CCN(CC)CCNC(=S)NC1CCCc2cc(C)cnc21")
+The code expects 'input_data' as a CSV file that contains a "PRODUCT" column.
+The format of the contents of the column should be SMILES of each compound.
+For multiple compounds, concatenate them with ".".
 ```
 cd task_retrosynthesis
 python prediction.py \
     --input_data="../data/task_retrosynthesis_demo_input.csv" \
+    --model_name_or_path="sagawa/ReactionT5v2-retrosynthesis" \
     --input_max_length=100 \
     --num_beams=5 \
     --num_return_sequences=5 \